omarjcameron/travelapp/README.md

 ### Synopsis

-Traveler Unraveler - You're favorite currency converter.
+Traveler Unraveler - Your new favorite currency converter.

 ### Motivation